missing-semester-cn/missing-semester-cn.github.io/shell-tools.md

 done
 ```

+In the comparison we tested whether `$?` was not equal to 0.
+Bash implements many comparsions of this sort, you can find a detailed list in the manpage for [`test`](http://man7.org/linux/man-pages/man1/test.1.html)
 When performing comparisons in bash try to use double brackets `[[ ]]` in favor of simple brackets `[ ]`.
 Chances of making mistakes are lower although it won't be portable to `sh`.
 A more detailed explanation can be found [here](http://mywiki.wooledge.org/BashFAQ/031).

 When launching scripts, you will often want to provide arguments that are similar.
 Bash has ways of making this easier, expanding expressions by carrying out filename expansion.
 These techniques are often referred to as shell _globbing_.